> solutions / web3

 Managed DevOps for Web3, validators and rollups

-Testnet next quarter.
-Hiring an SRE who actually knows Cosmos SDK is a 4-month process, plus equity.
+Planning a testnet launch next quarter?
+Still can't find an SRE who actually knows Cosmos SDK after months of looking, and the one you found wants equity on top?
 We get your validators live in 3 regions in 5 days, with slashing alerts and a signed uptime SLA.

-We arrive with a working stack: Cosmos SDK, Geth, Reth, OP Stack, Arbitrum Orbit, Polygon CDK, EigenDA, Celestia.
-For each client protocol we wire up signing observability, distributed locks against double-sign, HSM/KMS workflows, and runbooks for Sev-1 events (slashing triggers, peer drops, fork-choice mismatches).
+Our stack is already built: Cosmos SDK, Geth, Reth, OP Stack, Arbitrum Orbit, Polygon CDK, EigenDA, Celestia.
+For your protocol we set up what keeps a validator standing: signing observability, distributed locks against double-sign, HSM/KMS key workflows, and runbooks for the Sev-1 moments - slashing, dropped peers, fork-choice mismatches.

 stack we operate

-Web3 subset.
-The platform layer is identical across ICPs.
+This is the Web3 subset, and the platform layer is identical across ICPs.

 Web3: Cosmos SDK Geth Reth OP Stack Arbitrum Orbit Polygon CDK EigenDA Celestia